|8 Jun 2021

 It is a requirement of your participation in the event that you wear your race number on the front of your shirt at all times whilst taking part.
 Your number should be secured to your shirt by a safety pin in each corner (if you don’t have any, come to the Registration desk on race morning).
 Your electronic timing tag is attached to the back of your race number so be careful not to crease, crush or puncture it.

 When you register, you will have the opportunity to select a nickname to print on your race number.
 Feel free to be creative – but please keep it clean folks!
 If you don’t select a nickname, your first name will be printed instead.
 If you prefer to fly under the radar – or you want to get creative with a sharpie – just put a full stop in the nickname field and we will leave it blank.

 Important!
-All Series Pass race numbers will be sent by courier along with your event T-Shirt and other items.
+All Series Pass race numbers will be sent by courier along with your series t-shirt and other items until the cut-off date 28 November 2021.
+Any series entrants registering after this time will need to collect your race pack from the Registration Tent at Race One.
 All single race numbers must be collected at the race venue during the pre-race or race day registration sessions.

 Important!
 Please don’t lose your race number.
 Replacement numbers are $10.

 When you receive your race number, your electronic timing tag will be attached to the back.
 We are using disposable stick-on timing tags this year.
 We are sure you will appreciate the convenience of not having to attach a plastic tag to your shoes and then return it at the finish.
 All you have to remember is to secure your race number to the front of your shirt and you’re all set.
 Try to avoid holding your arm in front of the number as you cross the finish line (e.g. to turn off your watch) as this can sometimes affect the tag reading.
 Just wait until a few steps after the timing mat.